 Around the front the Honor 20 Pro is screen dominant with a new 6.26-inch LCD display that continues with the company's use of a hole-punch notch - that's the little free-floating circle to the top left corner where the front-facing camera resides.
 This solution might look distracting, but you'll get used to it in no time and we think it's neater than a large notch - like you'll see on the iPhone X.

-The panel itself is LCD rather than OLED - it has to be, an OLED panel can't be penetrated to make for the hole like an LCD can - which means the output isn't the brightest or deepest in black levels by comparison, but it's perfectly good.
-We have been using the phone in the Valencian sun, and while it's never been a struggle to see it, other more flagship displays have more brightness bite.
+The panel itself is LCD rather than OLED, which means the output isn't the brightest or deepest in black levels by comparison, but it's perfectly capable.
+We were initially using the phone in the Valencian sun, back in May 2019, and while it's never been a struggle to see the screen, other more flagship displays do have more brightness bite.
+This is solid, but not as 'pro' as the name might suggest.

 - Kirin 980 octa-core processor, 8GB RAM